trialsnet-project/trialsnet-project.github.io/_consortium/NXW.md

 sidebar:
 - image: assets/images/logos/partners_logos/pngs/NXW_Logo.png
   image_alt: logo
-  text: NXW will be supporting the execution of the use cases number 2,3 and 5, across the Italian and Greek cluster.
-Moreover, NXW will be contributing to the design/development of the Trialsnet Platform in WP2 and leading the Integration task (T2.3).
+  text: NXW will assist in the implementation of the Athens Airport use cases and will be involved in the Metaverse Use Case.
+Furthermore, NXW will be actively contributing to the design and development of the TrialsNet Platform, leading the Integration task.
   title: Role
 title: NXW
 ---